gomorpheus/morpheus-docs/administration/settings/settings.rst

   Sets the default User Role applied to the User created from a Tenant Registration.

 ..
 Docker Privileged Mode::

+User Management Settings
+^^^^^^^^^^^^^^^^^^^^^^^^

+Expire Password After (Days)
+  User account passwords will expire after the entered number of days.
+Enter 0 or leave the field empty to opt out of this feature.
+Disable User After Attempts (Number of Attempts) Disable a User account after a specified number of failed login attempts.
+Enter 0 or leave the field empty to opt out of this feature.
+Disable User If Inactive For (Days)
+  Disable a User account if inactive for the entered number of days.
+The User will not be able to log into the appliance again until another User with sufficient rights enables the account.
+Enter 0 or leave the field empty to opt out of this feature.
+Send warning email before deactivating (Days)
+  Enter the number of days prior to account deactivation that a warning email should be sent.
+For example, enter "5" to warn the User when they are five days short of the deactivation time entered in the prior field.
+Enter 0 or leave the field empty to opt out of this feature.

 Email Settings
 ^^^^^^^^^^^^^^